 Grampians Region Colonoscopy Access Project

-This project aims to explore timely access to colonoscopy for people after a positive (FOBT) result.
+This project aim was to explore timely access to colonoscopy for people after a positive (FOBT) result.

 In August 2024, GICS received Federal Government funding to explore timely access to colonoscopy.

-This project has been dubbed the Colonoscopy Access Project (CAP).
+This project was dubbed the Colonoscopy Access Project (CAP).

 Overview